Course For Food Safety provides access to the Food Handler Class, which may be recommended or required for employees in the state of Kansas.

 This online Food Handler Class contains meaningful content informed by standards, information, and data published by the US Food and Drug Administration (FDA), Food Safety and Inspection Service (FSIS) of the US Department of Agriculture (USDA), the US Department of Health & Human Services (HHS), the Centers for Disease Control and Prevention (CDC), the Occupational Safety and Health Administration (OSHA) and State Public Health Departments.

-This online Food Handler Class is nationally recognized and has been designed to meet employment, general continuing professional development (CPD) and continuing professional education (CPE) requirements.
+This online Food Handler Class is recognized throughout the United States and has been designed to meet employment, general continuing professional development (CPD) and continuing professional education (CPE) requirements.

 This program contains meaningful content informed by standards, information, and data published by the US Food and Drug Administration (FDA), Food Safety and Inspection Service (FSIS) of the US Department of Agriculture (USDA), the US Department of Health & Human Services (HHS), the Centers for Disease Control and Prevention (CDC), the Occupational Safety and Health Administration (OSHA) and State Public Health Departments.